breakfastquay/rubberband/README.md

 A Visual Studio solution, targeted to VC 2015, with two projects is supplied.
 The `rubberband-library` project builds the Rubber Band static libraries only.
-The `rubberband-program` project builds the Rubber Band command-line tool (which requires the Rubber Band libraries, and libsndfile).
+The `rubberband-program` project builds the Rubber Band command-line tool (which requires the Rubber Band Library and libsndfile).

 You will need to adjust the project settings so as to set the compile flags according to your preference for FFT and resampler